-Expatriate Messaging is a growing trend in a cross-channel communication greased up by the chain of tools available at to us today – technology, social platforms like Twitter, Facebook and LinkedIn and the likes, and naturally our human nature willing to communicate emotions and experiences.
+Expatriate Messaging is a growing trend in a cross-channel communication greased up by the chain of tools available today – technology, social platforms like Twitter, Facebook and LinkedIn and the likes, and naturally our human nature willing to communicate emotions and experiences.

-As humans, we make friends and engage in conversation with “old” and “new” people on daily basis.
+As humans, we make friends and engage in conversation with “old” and “new” people daily.
 However, this “old” sort tends to be the core of our social graph.
 We cluster and group it into different circles of trust, purpose and whatever else and we transport it through channels the way we please.
 We have our closest friends’ and business partners’ phone numbers and emails on our phones.
 But we seek the former on Facebook and the latter on LinkedIn.
-On Twitter we might have them both as Following and Followers – it is an open channel after all and segmentation happens exclusively by the creation of Lists.
-However, in Facebook we create Groups and set sharing preferences allowing us publishing only within certain circle of Friends.
+On Twitter we might have them both as Following and Followers – it is an open channel after all and segmentation happens exclusively by creating Lists.
+However, on Facebook, we create Groups and set sharing preferences allowing us publishing only within a certain circle of Friends.

 But enough of social graph form, transportation and techniques, let’s get down to expatriate messaging business!

 The one that rules them all is how EASY it is to share.

 In the sense that we approach communication based on a momentary whim, most people out there do not know of social media clients, letting them blast a message to multiple social networks simultaneously.
 They publish a photo on Facebook and share the link on Twitter.
 Or grab a status from LinkedIn and send it to a friend via personal message.
 They think of something and executing it comes to them without considering reach or necessarily looking for feedback or engagement.
 Some hook the Twitter account to their Facebook one and everything that gets published on the former is also posted on the user’s Facebook timeline.
 I am not going to venture on why they do that.
 It is a personal choice – different people, different approaches.

 Is it ok to ask your tweeps to view the latest picture you published on Facebook?